kpananjady/Accessibility-NYC-Schools/README.md

 __

-Data source 2: New York City shapefiles from NYC Open Data https://data.cityofnewyork.us/City-Government/Neighborhood-Tabulation-Areas-NTA-/cpf4-rkhq; CRS projection W84:4326
+Data source 2: New York City shapefiles from NYC Open Data https://data.cityofnewyork.us/City-Government/Neighborhood-Tabulation-Areas-NTA-/cpf4-rkhq

+NOTE on the data: Use CRS projection W84:4326 for the coordinate system when mapping!

 __